Pete Palmer: Football work

 Palmer has also played a significant role in the field of football statistics.
 In the seventies, he served as editor for several editions of the A.S.
 Barnes football encyclopedia.
 In 1973, he joined the stat crew of the New England Patriots, compiling the official statistics for the team's home games.
 Palmer continued this task through the 2016 season.

 In 1988, Palmer published The Hidden Game of Football, with co-authors Thorn and Bob Carroll.
 The book was updated and re-released in 1998 and is still considered the seminal work on football analysis.
 He was also co-editor (with Gillette, Sean Lahman, et al.) of the ESPN Pro Football Encyclopedia.

 Personal life

-Palmer has three children.
+Palmer is married to his wife Beth, together they have three children.
 Emily, the oldest, Stephen, the youngest, and Daniel.
-He resides in Hollis, New Hampshire.
+They reside in Hollis, New Hampshire.